ONLYOFFICE/DocSpace-telegram-reports/README.md

 ## Licensing

-ONLYOFFICE DocSpace telegram reporter is released under AGPLv3 license.
+ONLYOFFICE DocSpace telegram reports is released under AGPLv3 license.
 See the LICENSE file for more information.